7 Things to do with Garlic Scapes

 Grilled garlic scapes are one of our favorites at GROeat Farm.
 Grilling is an easy way to prepare garlic scapes that preserves the natural flavor.
 These grilled garlic scapes can be added to salads or eaten as-is.
 Grilled garlic scapes make an appealing side dish right off the grill and cal be grilled alongside other vegetables such as carrots, carrots, and mushrooms.
 Tender, smoky, and sweet, the best-grilled garlic scapes, is tossed in olive oil with salt and pepper for the perfect, healthy 10-15 minute side dish.

 Side dishes are the connectors of the dinner table, the unifiers that bring the meal together.
 And because there’s usually more than one side dish to your dinner menu, it’s a good idea to keep the recipes easy.

 a.
 Wash the garlic scapes.
 Rinse the garlic scapes under clean running water.
 Trim the ends and tips if they are brown.
-Remove the lower stems ends and yellow tips.
+Remove the lower stem ends and yellow tips.

 b.
 Heat up the grill.
 Preheat the grill to medium heat, about 400-435˚F. Prepare by cleaning the grates well.

 c.
 Coat the garlic scapes in oil.
 Place the garlic scapes in a bowl and pour extra virgin olive oil over the scapes.
 Mix and toss with your hands until the scapes are evenly coated with the oil.